desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 %%%
-Title = "Automatic Commissioning of New DNSSEC Signers: Solving the Bootstrapping Problem using an Authenticated Signal from the Zone's Operator" abbrev = "dnssec-bootstrapping" docname = "@DOCNAME@" category = "std"
+Title = "Automatic Commissioning of New Signers: Solving the DNSSEC Bootstrapping Problem using Authenticated Signals from the Zone's Operator" abbrev = "dnssec-bootstrapping" docname = "@DOCNAME@" category = "std"